JaredFA363/JaredFA363/README.md

 Computer Science Student
 ------------------------

+An Aspiring Software Engineer currently studying a Bsc computer science degree at university.
+Keen interests in AI and Robotics.
+My main programming language is Python and also have some experience in C++,HTML,CSS and a little java.
+Here are my personal projects

 * 🌍  I'm based in London
 * ✉️  You can contact me at [jaredawiti2017@gmail.com](mailto:jaredawiti2017@gmail.com)
 * 🚀  I'm currently working on [Flask Social Media](http://github.com/JaredFA363/FlaskSocialMedia)
-* 🧠  I'm learning ReactJS
+* 🧠  I'm learning ReactJS & C++
 * ⚡  Currently seeking an Software Engineering intern opportunity

 ### Skills